 “Diagon Alley?”
 Merissa let the thick curtain drop back into place as she looked at her in surprise.
 “My parents have already ordered the items I require.”

-“But I would prefer not to have a spider or a rat,” Merissa shuddered at the thought of even touching either choice.
+“I would prefer not to have a spider or a rat.”
+Merissa shuddered at the thought of even touching either choice.

-The footman handed her out of the carriage and then helped Merissa, all the while ignoring the sights of London, which Merissa found strange.
-However curious the footman was behaving, she followed Widow Bellum into a fairly disreputable-looking inn.
-A haze of purple and blue smoke hung about the place as those gathered about the tables nursed their drinks.
-It appeared that every person there wore dingy clothes, or what looked suspiciously like robes.
-A barman glanced in their direction before nodding sharply to the back door.
-He looked as if life had been extremely difficult for him.
-Merissa moved closer to Widow Bellum.
+The footman handed her out of the carriage and then helped Merissa while ignoring the sights of London which she found strange.
+However curious the footman was behaving, she firmly put it from her mind as she followed Mrs. Bellum into a fairly disreputable-looking inn.
+A haze of smoke from the ill-tended fire in the large fireplace hung about the place as those gathered sat hunched over the tables as they spoke in whispers.
+It appeared that every person there wore dingy clothes or what looked suspiciously like robes.
+The man behind the counter glanced in their direction before nodding sharply to the back door.
+He looked as if life had been extremely difficult for him and Merissa moved closer to Mrs. Bellum.

-She watched with concern then growing amazement when Widow Bellum pulled out her wand and delicately tapped three different bricks.
+She followed Mrs. Bellum through the roughly-hewn wooden back door into a small courtyard that was barely big enough for the two of them to stand in.
+The courtyard was enclosed by a decaying brick wall where nearly every brick she saw had been broken and the dingy mortar was cracking and falling from the wall to collect on the ground as if it were a grayish snowdrift left from the winter before.
+She watched with concern and then growing amazement when Mrs. Bellum pulled out her wand and delicately tapped three different bricks.
 Her mouth dropped open when the bricks began to move all on their own!
 She stepped back, nervous at what she was watching with wide eyes, unable to even give a cursory explanation as to how this could possibly happen.
 Soon enough, a rough brick doorway appeared in the wall.

-Widow Bellum started through the open arch, “Keep up with me, please.”
+Mrs. Bellum started through the open arch, “Keep up with me, please.”

 A much larger surprise was waiting for her when she looked through the open arch.
 She stared in wonder at the chaos in front of her.
 The shops were painted in bright colors with interesting wooden signs hanging from the tarnished brass door sign holders.
-She thought she had seen sparkles hovering about many of the shop signs.
+She thought she saw sparkles hovering about many of the shop signs.

 “Good choice there, miss,” the bespeckled clerk replied as he brought over a cage for the owl to step in.
 “Mr. Ollivander goes on and on about wands having feelings and such, but having just the right owl makes all the difference.”